23 May 2018 Katerina Klinkova

 Bitcoin Drops Down to 2014’s Low

 The fall comes as a surprise for market analysts, as it comes after Bitcoin Cash’s hard fork on the 15th May.
 Hard forks tend to lead to an impressive increase.
 Bitcoin specialists remind about the previous hard fork on the 1st August 2017 when the Bitcoin split into Bitcoin Core and Bitcoin Cash.
-The following months after the event, Bitcoin price surged to almost $20,000.
+The following months after the event, Bitcoin's price surged to almost $20,000.

 Bitcoin price hasn’t collapsed so much since 2014.
 Back then its value dropped by 70% (from $580 to $166 USD) for a period of just seven months.
 Today, one token is worth only $ 7866, representing a 5% decline within 24 hours.
-According to market specialist, if it does not endeavor the support it had in April, Bitcoin price risks to go further down to $ 5000 again.
+According to a market specialist, if it does not endeavor the support it had in April, Bitcoin price risks to go further down to $5,000 again.

 Bitcoin price has always been characterized by a high volatility rate.
 Despite that, it continues to be the most popular and widely accepted cryptocurrency, being a critical driving force behind all crypto market trends.
-Despite the negative news, its market cap equals 17,049,975 BTC which is the incredible total sum of $134,670,250,536 USD.
+Despite the negative news, its market cap equals 17,049,975 BTC which is an incredible total sum of $134,670,250,536 USD.